Oregon’s Trees to Sea Scenic Byway

 Tualatin Valley Restaurants Along the Byway

-Start your journey with a bite to eat in Tualatin Valley, and sink your teeth into a big, juicy burger at Coleman’s 9N Shady Rest.
+Start your journey with a bite to eat in Tualatin Valley, and sink your teeth into some tasting BBQ at Hop Cycle Brewing in Banks.
 On your way back from the coast, stop in at Out AZA Blue Market & Cafe for a remarkable dinner, featuring fresh, seasonal and local produce, skillfully prepared by Chef Gabriel.

 Attractions Along the Route in Tillamook and Beyond